Blog · Review Essay · Last reviewed June 23, 2026

 The book's weakness is the other side of its strength.
 Its broad critique sometimes compresses AI, machine learning, platforms, datafication, and automation into one political object.
 Rossi's Artificial Intelligence review makes a useful technical objection: AI as a scientific field is wider than machine learning, including areas such as search, planning, scheduling, optimization, and knowledge representation.

 That distinction matters.
 If every computational system is treated as the same kind of AI system, the analysis can lose precision.
-A procurement rule, a vision model, a warehouse scanner, a recommender system, and a chatbot may share political conditions without sharing the same technical failure modes.
+A procurement rule, a vision model, a warehouse scanner, a recommender system, a medical triage model, and a chatbot may share political conditions without sharing the same technical failure modes.

 That disappearance is politically dangerous because it turns dependency into atmosphere.
 When users experience AI as a clean surface, they can forget the supply chains, labor regimes, data claims, classification choices, and surveillance institutions underneath it.

 The practical lesson is to audit AI from the ground up.
-Ask where the materials come from, who performs the hidden work, what data was taken, which categories were imposed, what institutions gain power, and who can refuse, appeal, inspect, or exit.
+Ask where the materials come from, where compute is hosted, who performs the hidden work, what data was taken, which categories were imposed, what institutions gain power, and who can refuse, appeal, inspect, or exit.
 Without that map, AI ethics becomes a set of decorative principles floating above the system that actually governs.

 Sources